Skip Navigation

 Four-day week: welcome flex for workers or dangerous balancing act for companies?

-Posted by Sarah Lardner on 10 September 2024
+Posted on 10 September 2024 by Sarah Lardner

 The new labour government recently re-opened the lid on the four-day working week, and have made some fairly loud noises about moving forward with additional legislation.